Ptolemaic Kingdom: Ptolemy II

 Ptolemy II Philadelphus, who succeeded his father as pharaoh of Egypt in 283 BC, was a peaceful and cultured pharaoh, though unlike his father was no great warrior.
-Fortunately, Ptolemy I had left Egypt strong and prosperous; three years of campaigning in the First Syrian War made the Ptolemies masters of the eastern Mediterranean, controlling the Aegean islands (the Nesiotic League) and the coastal districts of Cilicia, Pamphylia, Lycia and Caria.
+Ptolemy I had left Egypt strong and prosperous; three years of campaigning in the First Syrian War made the Ptolemies masters of the eastern Mediterranean, controlling the Aegean islands (the Nesiotic League) and the coastal districts of Cilicia, Pamphylia, Lycia and Caria.
 However, some of these territories were lost near the end of his reign as a result of the Second Syrian War.
 In the 270s BC, Ptolemy II defeated the Kingdom of Kush in war, gaining the Ptolemies free access to Kushite territory and control of important gold deposits south of Egypt known as Dodekasoinos.
 As a result, the Ptolemies established hunting stations and ports as far south as Port Sudan, from where raiding parties containing hundreds of men searched for war elephants.
 Hellenistic culture would acquire an important influence on Kush at this time.

 Ptolemy II was an eager patron of scholarship, funding the expansion of the Library of Alexandria and patronising scientific research.
 Poets like Callimachus, Theocritus, Apollonius of Rhodes, Posidippus were provided with stipends and produced masterpieces of Hellenistic poetry, including panegyrics in honour of the Ptolemaic family.
 Other scholars operating under Ptolemy's aegis included the mathematician Euclid and the astronomer Aristarchus.
 Ptolemy is thought to have commissioned Manetho to compose his Aegyptiaca, an account of Egyptian history, perhaps intended to make Egyptian culture intelligible to its new rulers.

 Ptolemy's first wife, Arsinoe I, daughter of Lysimachus, was the mother of his legitimate children.
 After her repudiation he followed Egyptian custom and married his sister, Arsinoe II, beginning a practice that, while pleasing to the Egyptian population, had serious consequences in later reigns.
 The material and literary splendour of the Alexandrian court was at its height under Ptolemy II.
 Callimachus, keeper of the Library of Alexandria, Theocritus, and a host of other poets, glorified the Ptolemaic family.
 Ptolemy himself was eager to increase the library and to patronise scientific research.
 He spent lavishly on making Alexandria the economic, artistic and intellectual capital of the Hellenistic world.
 The academies and libraries of Alexandria proved vital in preserving much Greek literary heritage.